Don't Trip Yourself up While Buying a Home

-In the rush of excitement that comes with an accepted offer and a "yes" from the lender, many homebuyers make the error of taking their enthusiasm straight to the mall or furniture store.
-It's wise to remember that until closing, your lender is watching your finances very closely.
-We have given you a list of actions below you will want to avoid when waiting for your loan to close.
+With the thrill that comes with an accepted offer and a "yes" from the lender, some homebuyers make the mistake of taking their enthusiasm straight to the mall or furniture store.
+It's wise to remember that until you get the keys, your lender is watching your finances very closely.
+Here are some actions to avoid before closing to be sure your transaction goes well.

-Don't get a new job.
-Lending Institutions feel comfortable seeing a consistent work history on your application forms.
-Getting a new job may not jeopardize your ability to qualify for a mortgage loan - especially if you are getting a bigger paycheck.
-However, switching careers in the middle of the application process may affect whether or not you are approved.
+Don't go on a career search.
+Lenders like to see a consistent career history on your paperwork.
+Changing jobs may not affect your ability to qualify for a mortgage loan - particularly if you are going to be making more money.
+However, getting a new career during your loan process could influence whether or not you are approved.